 Please also see detailed User Information on this guide.

-ProQuest TDM Studio is a text and data mining resource available to individuals or research teams in the Syracuse University community for either short or long term use with these user limits:
+A ProQuest TDM Studio workbench is a text and data mining resource available to individuals or research teams in the Syracuse University community for either short or long term use with these user limits:

 Login information: ProQuest TDM Studio access is passworded.
 The login will not be through SU’s authentication via NetID and password.
 Access will be set up by ProQuest, and TDM Studio team members will be provided with login information.
 ProQuest TDM Studio access and passwords are set up for individual users who comprise a research team, ranging for one to five persons, and accounts/passwords may not be shared beyond those persons.